jody-frankowski/hibr/README.md

 Next.js was chosen for its simplicity, quick setup, and previous knowledge of React.

-[mui/material-ui](https://github.com/mui/material-ui) was used for a slider component.
+[HeroUI](https://www.heroui.com/) was used for the input components.
-An obvious improvement would be to use Material UI for the checkboxes and inputs fields as well.
-It's not because MUI was added last for the slider after the other components were done and tested.

 ### Reverse Proxy